 There are many exciting and cool things to do on La Digue Island and you could easily spend a month here, that’s how beautiful it is!

 Traveling to Seychelles?
-You can’t miss this awesome guide on The Best Things To Do In Mahé
+See this awesome guide on 15 Best Things To Do In Mahé

 IS LA DIGUE ISLAND WORTH VISITING?